WatsonDataPlatform/E2ELab/datascientist/interactive-analytics/Readme.md

   a.
 From the Bluemix catalog menu search for “dashdb”

   b.
-Click on the dashDB Icon
+Click on the "dashDB for Analytics" Icon

   c.
 Accept the default values and rename “Service name:” to ‘DS_Sales_DataStore’